 To Stop Barking

-Muzzles are sometimes used to try to stop barking.
+Muzzles are sometimes used to try to stop barking, but this is an inappropriate way to use a muzzle.
 While this may work temporarily (if the dog is terrified of the muzzle), the dog can still bark when wearing one unless it's way too tight.
-It's much better to use positive training methods with your dog.
+It's much better to work with a trainer and use positive training methods with your dog.

 To Stop Destructive Behavior